MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tests-pairing.md

 ### Setting Up ##

-First check that the green power indicator and the 3 orange LEDs on the Traduci are on.
+First check that the green power indicator, an optional yellow test LED, and 3 orange LEDs on the Traduci are on.
 Confirm that the SUT's Bluetooth radio is powered on and that the appropriate radio(s) are correctly plugged in to the Traduci.
+The RN42 and the Bluefruit radios can ONLY be plugged into JB.
 More detailed information on this can be found [here](testing-BTP-setup.md).

 At this time the only supported radios for HID tests are the RN42 and the Bluefruit.
 Purchasing information for the Traduci, RN42, Bluefruit, and future radios can be found [here](testing-BTP-supported-hardware.md).

 ### Running the Pairing Tests ##

 Navigate to the folder where the BTP package was extracted.
-It will tipically be under `C:\BluetoothTestPlatform`.
+It will typically be under `C:\BTP`.
 In a folder named after the version of the package, you will find the scripts referenced below.
 Then run either:

 - `RunPairingTests.bat` from an elevated command prompt or
 - `RunPairingTests.ps1` from an elevated PowerShell console